Aurelien-Pelissier/High-Harmonic-Generation/README.md

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/High-Harmonic-Generation/master/img/GUI.png" width=900>

-Note that, while the GUI might be slow at the beginning, all calculation are saved in `.txt` files so the computing will be much faster the next time you run the simulation with the same parameters.
+Note that, while the GUI might be slow at the beginning, all calculation are saved in `.txt` files so the computation time will be much faster the next time you run the simulation with the same parameters.
 The most commonly calculated files are already provided in the project folder.

 &nbsp;